RG-sw/light-TSPTW-library/README.md

 # light-TSPTW-library
-OR Library for light version of TSPTW problem
+OR Library for relaxed version of TSPTW problem